Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: METHODOLOGY

 Readout layer {\cite{cangea2018towards}} is useful to aggregate all node features and get a summarized representation, which is used to output the relational embedding.
 The output of the readout layer is as follows:

 where $N_l$ denotes the node number of layer $l$, $h_n^{(l)}$ is the $n^{th}$ node feature of $h^{(l)}$ and $\oplus$ is concatenation operator.
-The outputs of each layer will go through readout layers and will be added up as the output of the relational embedding module because the features of different sparsity of graph can be combined.
+The outputs of each layer will go through readout layers and will be added up as the output of the relational embedding module because the features of different graphs with different sparsities can be combined.